Hyomoto/FAST/README.md

 <h3>
 Why use FAST?
 </h3>
-FAST is a modular library that provides easy-to-use tools to get GMS developers away from boilerplate tasks and onto building their games.
-There is no genre-specific code or implementation found here.
-FAST focuses powerful, common-use tools that fill in the built-in GML library and reduce tedious framework tasks.
-Core focuses on making GML easier to work with, while modules provide specific solutions for input handling, resolution scaling, or power-user features such as scripting and databases.
+FAST is a modular library that helps get GMS developers away from boring boilerplate tasks and onto building their games.
+There are no genre-specific code or implementations here.
+FAST focuses on powerful, common-use tools to compliment the built-in GML library and reduce tedious framework tasks.
+The basic library, Core, focuses on making GML easier to work with, while its modules provide more specific solutions for input handling, resolution scaling, or power-user features such as scripting and databases.
 FAST is lightweight and can compliment any game made with GMS2.3 or later.
+It's also organized to make trimming it a snap.
+While I've tried to keep the bloat out, you may already have a script you like, or just don't want something it provides.
+FAST keeps its own internal dependencies down so you can trim the fat easily should you need to.
 <br><br>
 <h3>
 How do I import FAST into my project?